SMerrony/tello-desktop/README.md

 * Left Twist - Rotate drone left/right
 * Right Joystick - Conventional movement control, twist not currently used

-Once you have landed stop the program with Ctrl-C, some errors will appear - this is normal.
+Once you have landed the drone, stop the program with Ctrl-C, some errors will appear - this is normal.